mathsemilio/hiragana-learner-randomizer/README.md

 and finish the game.</p>

 ### Application Screenshots
-To checkout the app screenshots, please visit this gallery:
+To checkout screenshots, please visit this gallery:
 <p><a href="https://postimg.cc/gallery/Tbb9ss8">Hiragana Learner Randomizer Gallery</a></p>

 ### Looks Good!
 How can i get it?